reclaimprotocol/reclaim-gnark-zkoperator-flutter/README.md

 #### Try the Reclaim's Flutter SDK Example

 1. Try the example from [Reclaim's Flutter SDK Example](https://gitlab.reclaimprotocol.org/integrations/offchain/reclaim_flutter_sdk/-/tree/main/example).
-2. This example uses `gnarkprover` package to compute witness proof locally.
+2. This example uses `reclaim_gnark_zkoperator` package to compute witness proof locally.
 This is optional and `reclaim_flutter_sdk` can be used without it.
 3. To run the example, follow the instructions in the [Reclaim's Flutter SDK Example README](https://gitlab.reclaimprotocol.org/integrations/offchain/reclaim_flutter_sdk/-/blob/main/example/README.md).

 ## Project structure